 If you need support while working with BrightstarDB there are two primary channels for asking for help.
-All BrightstarDB users are invited to join our Google Group.
-On this group you can ask questions and see the latest postings from the BrightstarDB team.
+All BrightstarDB users are invited to join our Codeplex Discussion Forum.
+In this forum you can ask questions and see the latest postings from the BrightstarDB team.